CodexLink/dotfiles/README.md

 ## Font

-Iosevka + Pragmata Pro Variant (SS08) with Complete Icon Set from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).
+Iosevka + Pragmata Pro Variant (SS08) with Cherry-Picked Symbol Characters from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

+### Font Properties

+This font does not include the complete sets provided from Nerd Fonts.
+The following are the selected icon sets.

+With the [Iosevka](https://github.com/be5invis/Iosevka)'s option allowing us to choose Normal, Italics, and Oblique; please note that Normal and Italics are only included.

+Compiling them with [fontforge](https://github.com/fontforge/fontforge) with the script provided from the [nerd-fonts-patcher](https://github.com/ryanoasis/nerd-fonts) in addition to the PR request of supporting [TTC files](https://github.com/ryanoasis/nerd-fonts/tree/feature/process-ttc), the script silently fails.

-Discretionary Ligatures (dilg) + Cherry-Picked Symbol Characters + Terminal Spacing - No Italic or Oblique Set.
+D]iscretionary Ligatures (dilg) + Cherry-Picked Symbol Characters + Terminal Spacing - No Italic or Oblique Set.

 <Picture Here>